 GNU nano is a small and friendly text editor.
-Besides basic text editing, nano offers features like undo/redo, syntax coloring, interactive search-and-replace, auto-indentation, line numbers, word completion, file locking, backup files, and internationalization support.
+Besides basic text editing, nano offers features like undo/redo, syntax coloring, interactive searchand-replace, auto-indentation, line numbers, word completion, file locking, backup files, and internationalization support.

 The original goal for nano was to be a complete bug-for-bug emulation of Pico.
-But currently the goal is to be as compatible as is reasonable while offering a superset of Pico's functionality.
-See Chapter 9 [Pico Compatibility], page 30, for more details on how nano and Pico differ.
+But currently the goal is to be as compatible as is reasonable while of-fering a superset of Pico's functionality.
+See Chapter 9 [Pico Compatibility], page 35, for more details on how nano and Pico differ.

-Starting with version 4.0, nano no longer hard-wraps an overlong line by default.
-It further uses smooth scrolling by default, and by default includes the line below the title bar into the editing area.

-If you want the old, Pico behavior back, you can use the following options: --breaklonglines, --jumpyscrolling, and --emptyline (or -bje for short).
+Since version 4.0, nano no longer hard-wraps overlong lines by default.
+It also by default uses linewise scrolling, and by default includes the line below the title bar in the editing area.
+In case you want the old, Pico behavior back, you can use the following options: --breaklonglines, --jumpyscrolling, and --emptyline (or -bje).